 Risk Culture

-GC continuously promotes a risk management culture throughout the organization to ensure a stable and sustainable growth.
+GC continuously promotes a risk management culture throughout the organization and has extended its efforts into an integrated GRC (Governance, Risk Management & Internal Control and Compliance) management approach to ensure a stable and sustainable growth.
 GC develops a risk culture guideline and enforces it throughout the organization.
 There are six components as follows: 1) Risk Governance, 2) Leadership, 3) Risk Structure, 4) Risk Technique, 5) Risk Communication and 6) Risk Management Knowledge.
+The company has established a comprehensive risk management structure covering all levels and required regular monitoring and reporting of risk management to executives and the Board of Directors on a quarterly basis.

 Risk Governance